 Medicare Part A covers skilled nursing care provided in an SNF.
 Skilled care is specialist nursing and therapy care that professionals can only perform.
 Medicare Part A covers some costs when you need skilled nursing or skilled therapy to treat, manage, and observe your condition.
 As the beneficiary, you will pay:

-- Days 101 and beyond: All costs
+- Days 101 and forward: You pay all related costs (source)

-Medicare Part B Deductible in 2024
+Medicare Part B Deductible in 2025

 Medicare Part B covers two areas of services: Medically Necessary Services and Preventive Care Services.
+The 2025 Medicare Part B deductible is critical to know since it can influence the affordability of care.

 Home Health Services Deductible